stratosphereips/NetSecGame/README.md

 In every step, the environment provides an Observation.
 The observation includes:
 1. `state` - A GameState object
-2. `reward` - float of the immediate reward obtained from previous step
+2. `reward` - float of the immediate reward obtained from the previous step
 3. `done` - boolean indicating if the interaction can continue
 4. `info` - a dictionary with additional information.
-Mainly use to determine the cause of the termination of the interaction (`goal_reached`/`detection`/'max_steps'
+Mainly used to determine the cause of the termination of the interaction (`goal_reached`/`detection`/'max_steps'

-## Starting the environment
+### Starting the environment
 The environment should be created by an agent upon starting.
 The properties of the environment can be defined in a YAML file.
 When created, the environment:
 1. reads the configuration file
-2. loads the network configuraion from the config file
+2. loads the network configuration from the config file
-3. reads the defender type from the configuraion
+3. reads the defender type from the configuration
 4. creates starting position and goal position following the config file

-## Interaction with the Environment
+### Interaction with the Environment
-Each agent can interact with the environment using the `env.step(action:Action)` method which returns an Observation with `next_state`, `reward`, `is_terminal`, `done` and `info` values.
-Once the terminal state or timeout is reached, no more interaction is possible untile `env.reset()`.
+Each agent can interact with the environment using the `env.step(action:Action)` method, which returns an Observation with `next_state`, `reward`, `is_terminal`, `done`, and `info` values.
+Once the terminal state or timeout is reached, no more interaction is possible until `env.reset()`.

-## Restarting the environment
+### Restarting the environment
-`env.reset()` can be used for reseting the environment to the original state.
+`env.reset()` can be used for resetting the environment to the original state.
 That is to the state after `env.initialize()` was called.
-In other words, `env.current_state` is replaced with `attacker_start_position` and `step_counter` is set to zero.
+In other words, `env.current_state` is replaced with `attacker_start_position`, and `step_counter` is set to zero.
-The environment is also resetted after initialization.
+The environment is also reset after initialization.

 ## Task configuration
-The task configuration is a YAML file which is used for exact definiton of the task an agent shoul be solving. there are two main parts of the configuration
+The task configuration is a YAML file that is used for the exact definition of the task an agent should be solving. there are two main parts of the configuration
 ### Environment configuration
-Environment part which defines properties of the environment for the task (see example below).
+The environment part defines the properties of the environment for the task (see the example below).
 In particular:
 - `random_seed` - sets seed s for any random process in the environment
-- `scenario` - sets the scenario (network topology) used in the task (currently `scenario1_tiny`, `scenario1_small` and `scenario1` are available)
+- `scenario` - sets the scenario (network topology) used in the task (currently, `scenario1_tiny`, `scenario1_small`, and `scenario1` are available)
-- `max_steps` - sets maximum number of steps an agent can make before episode is terminated
+- `max_steps` - sets the maximum number of steps an agent can make before an episode is terminated
-- `store_replay_buffer` - if `True`, interaction of the agents is serialized and stored to a file
+- `store_replay_buffer` - if `True`, interaction of the agents is serialized and stored in a file
 - `use_dynamic_addresses` - if `True`, the network and IP addresses defined in `scenario` are randomly changed at the beginning of **EVERY** episode (the network topology is kept as defined in the `scenario`.
 Relations between networks are kept, IPs inside networks are chosen at random based on the network IP and mask)
 ```YAML
 env: